-Currently, if a claim is submitted to the industrial tribunal the Labour Relations Agency receives notification and we then have a legal responsibility to offer to conciliate.
-Our Conciliation Officers contact the parties, or their representatives, and our role is to help find a solution that both sides find acceptable, instead of going to a tribunal hearing.
+In the past, if a claim was submitted to the Industrial Tribunal the Labour Relations Agency received notification and we had a legal responsibility to offer to conciliate.
+Our Conciliation Officers would contact the parties, or their representatives, and our role was to help them to find a solution that both could accept, instead of going ahead with a tribunal hearing.

 However, from 27 January 2020, a change in NI employment law now means that anyone wishing to lodge a claim with the Tribunal must contact the Labour Relations Agency first and consider our offer of 'Early Conciliation'.
 It is only compulsory to consider the offer, parties do not have to accept it.